-There are many types of disasters you need to prepare for, both natural or malicious.
-Any type of security breach could lead to corrupted data that requires the implementation of a backup as well.
+There are many types of disasters you need to prepare for, both natural and malicious.

 It might seem obvious to you to make your passwords creative and not just “password1” but Dave in accounting might need a bit of education on the topic.
 Training can help with these details too.